beckf/veracross_api/README.md

 # Create a new object with library
 vc = v.Veracross(c)

+# Follow the guidelines specified here: https://api.veracross.com/docs
+# Specify the target documented in the api or just one record from that target.
+# Examples of targets are: facstaff, students, classes, courses, course_schedules, enrollments, etc.
+# To return one record from that target, just specify the id number.
+# Additional parameters are passed using a dictionary.

 # Return all faculty and staff
 data = vc.pull("facstaff")
 print(data)